 Participants working at McMurdo Station, South Pole Station or area field camps.
-The New Zealand custom laws only allow for three months of prescription medications and one month of controlled prescription medications to be hand carried through New Zealand.
-Therefore, if you will be deployed for a longer period of time, you must make arrangements for additional medication to be mailed to the station medical clinic through the APO mail system.
+New Zealand custom laws only allow for three months of prescription medications and one month of controlled prescription medications to be hand-carried through New Zealand.

-The medications will need to be in properly labeled pharmacy containers to be passed through the APO system.
-It is important that you hand carry the initial three months of medication (one month for controlled medications) in order to provide enough time for the mail to reach you in Antarctica.
+Medications must be in properly labeled pharmacy containers to be passed through the APO system.
+It is important that you hand-carry the initial three months of medication (one month for controlled medications) in order to provide enough time for the mail to reach you in Antarctica.
 When you get your prescription medications filled, ask the pharmacist to put three months of medication (or one month of controlled medications) in one labeled container and the remainder in a separately labeled container.
-If you are not sure if your medication is controlled (Class II or III), ask the pharmacist when you get the prescription filled.